-Among the three types of DTA knowledge, both task knowledge and algorithm knowledge have been formalized by means of rule or semantic networks (Russell and Norvig, 2009) and hence can be used in existing DTA-assisted tools, which include general purpose GIS packages with DTA functionality (e.g., "Spatial Analyst" toolbar in ArcGIS, r. modules in GRASS, "Terrain Analysis" menu in SAGA, etc.) and domain-specific software (e.g., Whitebox, TauDEM, etc.) (Hengl and Reuter, 2009).
+Among the three types of DTA knowledge, both task knowledge and algorithm knowledge have been formalized by means of rule or semantic networks (Russell and Norvig, 2009) and hence can be used in existing DTA-assisted tools, which include general purpose GIS packages with DTA functionality ("Spatial Analyst" toolbar in ArcGIS, r.\ modules in GRASS, "Terrain Analysis" menu in SAGA, etc.) and domain-specific software (Whitebox, TauDEM, etc.) (Hengl and Reuter, 2009).
 For example, by using these two types of DTA knowledge, the ModelBuilder module in ArcGIS can aid connecting a set of DTA algorithms to be an executable DTA workflow in an interactive visual way.

-6 The application-context knowledge, which is crucial for building a suitable DTA model for a 7 specific application, is more difficult to acquire than the other two types of knowledge.
-8 Currently, there is no well-established formalization method for application-context 9 knowledge.
-Existing DTA-assisted tools consequently cannot use this type of knowledge to 10 provide more effective support to DTA application modeling process (Qin et al., 2011).
-It is 11 therefore difficult for users, especially those with little knowledge of DTA, to use DTA 12 correctly and effectively.
-This situation exists mainly because this type of DTA knowledge is 13 largely non-systematic and tacit knowledge, and often exists only in documents for specific case studies (DTA application instances) or even just in the experience of domain experts.
-14
+The application-context knowledge, which is crucial for building a suitable DTA model for a specific application, is more difficult to acquire than the other two types of knowledge.
+Currently, there is no well-established formalization method for application-context knowledge.
+Existing DTAassisted tools consequently cannot use this type of knowledge to provide more effective support to DTA application modeling process (Qin et al., 2011).
+It is therefore difficult for users, especially those with little knowledge of DTA, to use DTA correctly and effectively.
+This situation exists mainly because this type of DTA knowledge is largely nonsystematic and tacit knowledge, and often exists only in documents for specific case studies (DTA application instances) or even just in the experience of domain experts.

-To solve this problem, this paper proposes a case-based formalization for DTA case studies involving DTA application-context knowledge and a corresponding case-based reasoning method.
+To solve this problem, this paper proposes a casebased formalization for DTA case studies involving DTA application-context knowledge and a corresponding casebased reasoning method.
 A DTA-assisted tool can then use this type of knowledge to reduce the difficulty of DTA application modeling.

-20 2 Basic idea
+2 Basic idea

-21 Cases are a commonly used way of formalizing non-systematic knowledge in artificial intelligence.
-A case is a record of an existing problem-solving instance and its contextual 22 23 information, which has two requisite parts: the problem and the solution (Kaster et al., 2005).
-24 The problem describes the application purpose of the case and its contextual information.
-The 25 solution is a set of methods (including their parameter settings) for achieving this purpose.
-26 Note that the case is not the same as the concept of a prototype (Minda and Smith, 2001), 27 which can also use existing instances to describe empirical knowledge and has been applied in 28 the geographical domain (e.g., Qi et al., 2006; Qin et al., 2009).
+Cases are a commonly used way of formalizing nonsystematic knowledge in artificial intelligence.
+A case is a record of an existing problem-solving instance and its contextual information, which has two requisite parts: the problem and the solution (Kaster et al., 2005).
+The problem describes the application purpose of the case and its contextual information.
+The solution is a set of methods (including their parameter settings) for achieving this purpose.
+Note that the case is not the same as the concept of a prototype (Minda and Smith, 2001), which can also use existing instances to describe empirical knowledge and has been applied in the geographical domain (e.g., Qi et al., 2006; Qin et al., 2009).
 The prototype highlights the representativeness of the instances, whereas the case does not.
-Currently, most DTA 29 30 application-context knowledge is empirical knowledge that often exists in application instances and is difficult to formalize as explicit rules or mathematical equations.
-In this 31 situation, the case is a suitable way to formalize DTA application-context knowledge (Lu et al., 2012).
+Currently, most DTA applicationcontext knowledge is empirical knowledge that often exists in application instances and is difficult to formalize as explicit rules or mathematical equations.
+In this situation, the case is a suitable way to formalize DTA application-context knowledge (Lu et al., 2012).

-3 Case-based reasoning (CBR) (Schank, 1983) is a method of solving problems by referring the 4 solution of a new problem to the solutions of existing similar cases (Aamodt et al., 1994; 5 Watson and Marir, 1994).
-Compared with traditional rule-based knowledge representation 6 and reasoning methods, the case-based method transforms knowledge acquisition into case 7 acquisition, with no need for an explicit expression of domain knowledge (Watson and Marir, 8 1994).
-Therefore, the case-based method is suitable for application domains that lack a 9 systematic expression of empirical domain knowledge.
-A case-based reasoning method could 10 be designed to use DTA application cases to reduce the difficulty of DTA application 11 modeling for users.
+Case-based reasoning (CBR) (Schank, 1983) is a method of solving problems by referring the solution of a new problem to the solutions of existing similar cases (Aamodt and Plaza, 1994; Watson and Marir, 1994).
+Compared with traditional rule-based knowledge representation and reasoning methods, the case-based method transforms knowledge acquisition into case acquisition, with no need for an explicit expression of domain knowledge (Watson and Marir, 1994).
+Therefore, the case-based method is suitable for application domains that lack a systematic expression of empirical domain knowledge.
+A case-based reasoning method could be designed to use DTA application cases to reduce the difficulty of DTA application modeling for users (Qin et al., 2015).

-13 3 Methodology
+3 Methodology